iancenry/vans-hire/readme.md

 ## 404 page
 - Helps give useful details if a user tries to access a path that doesn't exist in the site.
 Might happen due to outdates links or if user gets the link wrong
-- We can handle this with a `splat/catchall` route - in the path we use a universal/catchall selector which means that if there are no other routes listed use this route.
+- We can handle this with a `splat/catchall(*)` route - in the path we use a universal/catchall selector which means that if there are no other routes listed use this route.

+## Data Layer APIs